worseTyler/MarkdownBlogs/2019/08/intellitect-today-simplifying-cloud-migrations/index.md

-### Helping Clients Reach Their Goals, One Airline Mile at a Time.
+## Helping Clients Reach Their Goals, One Airline Mile at a Time
+#
 In the fast-paced environment that businesses currently op­erate in, a robust Cloud combined with DevOps is critical for any business intent on staying ahead of the rapidly rising innovation curve.
 IntelliTect has assisted several clients in a variety of industries with their cloud migration process.

 #### Starting with Microsoft FastTrack